 - behave like they lost track of everything

-Blind chicks can still survive.
-They just have this extra challenge on them.
+Blind chicks can still survive, but they have an extra challenge on them.

 Gene therapy exists to restore sight in chickens that would normally be born blind.
 However, it can’t restore eyesight in chicks as it needs to be injected into the eggs before hatching.
 The cure is not meant for chickens either, as it’s part of research for genetic diseases in human blindness.

-We might be stating the obvious here, but cloudy eyes can result from an eye injury or a secondary infection.
+Cloudy eyes can result from an eye injury or a consequent eye infection.

 There are multiple possible culprits for eye damage:

-- Dirty sand and dust that got into the chicken’s eye
+- Dirty sand and dust entering the eye

 - Insect bites